Claiming California Partial Sales and Use Tax Exemption

 2. physical science (NAICS code 541712).

-To find out if your purchase is qualified, see below links for information regarding the California Regulation and UC Guidelines:
+To find out if your purchase is qualified, see the below links for information regarding California Regulations and UC Guidelines:

 Qualifications